 Be aware that there may be additional Peoria permits or regulatory licenses that will need to be obtained for certain businesses.
 Some of these businesses include alarm installation businesses, peddlers or vendors, pawnshops, etc. The City of Peoria breaks business licenses into two categories: a privilege tax license for those that will be collecting sales tax (retail sales, rentals, food sales, etc) and the occupational license, which includes those businesses which provide services (childcare, massages, consultants, etc).
 You will file the same paperwork for either type of license, but the business license type will affect the payment amount you will be expected to pay.
-An Peoria occupational license is $75.00 and the privilege tax is $70.00.
+You can find the license fees on the City of Peoria website.

 I need more information.
 Who can I contact?